olemaire/rust-osx/README.md

 ## Contribution welcone
 You're feedback is warmly welcome: use the issue tracker or drop me a mail.

-Modify and distribute: join this Github repository.
+Modify and distribute: join this [Github repository].

 ## Credits
 Many Thank's to